Bloodsnake/brainfudge/README.md

+# Brainfudge

-A brainfuck interpreter written in Rust
+A brainfuck interpreter written in Rust.\
-This was a personal project to learn some Rust
+This is a personal project to learn some Rust.